ddialliance/sdtl/CompositeTypes/Message/readme.markdown

-Represents information about the parsing process.
+Inserts message text in the SDTL file.